quicwg/quic-bit-grease/draft-ietf-quic-bit-grease.md

 received.

 Extensions that define semantics for the QUIC Bit can be negotiated without using the grease_quic_bit transport parameter.
+However, including both extensions allows for the QUIC Bit to be greased even if the alternative use is not supported.

 # Security Considerations